 His Peers that Don’t Believe Him

 If this solution is readily available, and Scott can continue to operate with low expenses on an older system, why isn’t it implemented everywhere?

 The bottom line is that his architecture peers don’t believe him.
 They have tales of woe about spending many thousands of dollars on new computers, new programs, and new systems just so they don’t suffer from downtime, and then further tales of woe about how they have to do this every two or three years.
 Scott simply shrugs his shoulders and says, “my tech guy set it up so that I haven’t had to upgrade in nearly two decades.”

 Furthermore, they don’t believe that his tech guy will be there in a couple of hours.
 While larger firms rely on big fancy networking solutions, they also are the mercy of who can service their systems.
 Too often, it’s someone from out of town.
 If it can’t be solved over the phone, they’re paying hefty fees to fly in support.
 Having Nathan in town, Scott can call him and simply say, “Something seems off.”
 Nathan can remotely access the computer, or come to the office to ensure nothing is going to crash.

 There are no tales of heroism where Nathan swooped in saving millions of dollars worth of work.
 There aren’t even any metrics that show Scott is X% more efficient, significantly more profitable, and immensely happier in his business.

-Instead, Scott’s business runs smoothly.
-He focuses on the clients and making sure their needs are met.
-He provides outstanding customer service, impeccable products, and affordable architecture.
+Instead, Atwood Architecture runs smoothly, focused on clients and making sure their needs are met.
+They provide outstanding customer service, impeccable products, and affordable architecture.
 The reason is simple.

-He has the peace of mind that he won’t suffer down time and all data is secure, the knowledge that prompt service will take care of minor glitches, and the satisfaction that his systems will continue to run.
+Scott has the peace of mind that Atwood Architecture won’t suffer down time and all data is secure.
+Knowing that prompt service will take care of minor glitches, and the satisfaction that the systems will continue to run is a great investment!